Shadows of ordered graphs: Introduction

+Equality holds in the Kruskal-Katona Theorem if (but not only if) $\A$ is an initial segment of the co-lexicographical order.
+A stability theorem for this result was recently proved by Keevash~\cite{Keev} (see also~\cite{ODW}).

-An ordered graph $G$ is a graph together with a linear order on its vertex set.
-If $|V(G)| = n$, then we shall identify $V(G)$ with $[n]$, the set $\{1,\ldots,n\}$ with the usual order.
-A \emph{hereditary property} of ordered graphs, $\P$, is a collection of ordered graphs closed under taking induced ordered subgraphs.
-For example, the collection of all ordered graphs not containing a given ordered graph $H$ as an induced ordered subgraph is hereditary.
-We write $\P_n$ for the collection of ordered graphs in $\P$ with vertex set $[n]$, and call the function $n \mapsto |\P_n|$ the \emph{speed} of $\P$.
+In this paper we shall introduce and study the shadow $\d\G$ of a family of ordered graphs $\G$.
+This is one of several possible `two-dimensional' versions of the problem considered by Kruskal and Katona (another is described in Section~\ref{qsec}; see also~\cite{BezBl,FFK,Froh,HHMTZ}).
+An ordered graph $G$ is a graph together with a linear order on its vertex set; if $|V(G)| = n$, then we identify $V(G)$ with $[n]$, the set $\{1,\ldots,n\}$ with the usual order.
+Given an ordered graph $G$, and a set of vertices $U \subset V(G)$, let $G[U]$ denote the ordered graph induced by the set $U$, with the inherited order.
+We shall write $G - v = G[V(G) \setminus \{v\}]$.

-The speed is a very natural measure of the `size' of $\P$, and was introduced (in the context of labelled graphs) by Erd\H{o}s~\cite{E64} in 1964.
-It has been extensively studied for a variety of combinatorial structures (see for example the work of Alekseev~\cite{Alek}, Scheinerman and Zito~\cite{SZ}, Bollob\'as and Thomason~\cite{BT} and others~\cite{EFR,BGP,BBW1,MT,BBS,parts}), and a surprising phenomenon has emerged: in many cases, only very `few' speeds are possible.
-More precisely, there often exists a family of speeds $\F$ and another function $F$, with each $f \in \F$ \emph{much} smaller than $F$, such that either the speed $|\P_n|$ is eventually smaller than $f(n)$ for some $f \in \F$, or is at least $F(n)$ for every $n \in \N$.
-We refer to this phenomenon as a `jump' in the set of possible speeds.

-In~\cite{order}, Balogh, Bollob\'as and Morris initiated the study of the possible speeds of a hereditary property of ordered graphs below $2^n$.
-Extending a result of Kaiser and Klazar~\cite{KK} for permutations (which may be viewed as a special kind of ordered graph), they proved the following result: either $|\P_n|$ is a polynomial, i.e., for some $k \in \N_0$, some integers $a_0, \ldots, a_k$, and all sufficiently large $n$, or $|\P_n| \ge F_n$ for every $n \in \N$, where $F_n \sim \left( \frac{1}{2}(1 + \sqrt{5}) \right)^n$ is the Fibonacci sequence.
-They also determined an infinite sequence of further jumps between $F_n$ and $2^n$ and, more significantly for the purposes of this article, that if $|\P_n|$ is unbounded then $|\P_n| \ge n$ for every $n \in \N$.
-In~\cite{parts} the same authors conjectured that there is a further jump from exponential speed to factorial speed ($\ge n^{cn}$), and proved various special cases.
-This conjecture substantially generalizes the Stanley-Wilf Conjecture for permutations, which was recently proved by the combined results of Klazar~\cite{Klaz} and Marcus and Tardos~\cite{MT}.